Concept developed by Rick Piercy, a Kindergarten teacher.

 May 2011 AAE Air Force Junior ROTC receives highest rating," Exceeds Standards", from Air Force for the second time.

-June 2011 AAE Air Force Jr ROTC Instructor Col. George Armstrong receives nationwide Outstanding Officer Instructor of the Year.
+AAE Air Force Jr ROTC Instructor Col. George Armstrong (USAF Ret.) receives nationwide Outstanding Officer Instructor, with Merit, of the Year.

-AAE Air Force Jr ROTC Instructor Master Sergeant Raymond Britt, USAF Ret. receives Distinguished Instructor with Merit.
+AAE Air Force Jr ROTC Instructor Master Sergeant Raymond Britt, (USAF Ret.) receives nationwide Outstanding Instructor, with Merit, of the Year.

 U.S. News and World Report ranks AAE in top 3 percent of U.S. high schools.